eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/packaging.md

 ### Packaging

-To package the build, the config and build step are be a bit different froom the build process described above.
+To package the build, the config and build steps are be a bit different from the build process described above.

-When packing, the `-DCMAKE_INSTALL_PREFIX=<install-location>`[^1] option should be added to the configuration, and the `<install-location>` be the directory which you like to install the IDL compiler.
+When packing, the `-DCMAKE_INSTALL_PREFIX=<install-location>`[^1] option should be added to the configuration, and the `<install-location>` be the directory which the IDL compiler will be installed.